MakeMeSenpai/magic_mirror_modules/IB/README.md

     from the store when you ship it.
 Or for other developers who just want to use an amazing background!

-TODO:
+**TODO:**

-Skateboard: Objects are created and can be see moving across the screen, wrapping around the screen, and there iis a proper background (we will be adding our best graphics later on) basic particles are created and destroyed behind the users actions.
+Skateboard: Objects are created and can be see moving across the screen, wrapping around the screen, and there is a proper background (we will be adding our best graphics later on) basic particles are created and destroyed behind the users actions.
 The application remains in the background.

 Bike: Objects are seen avoiding one another, or swimming over one another, and proper fish skin to represent who they are. (we will add better fish